JAndrassy/Regulator/README.md

 * SusCalib.ino - at 9 am sends 'calibration disable' for 3 hours

 ### Special
+* WemoInsight.ino - web service request to Belkin WiFi switch used as system's reference Watt-meter.
+Value is only logged to csv for evaluation (charts in Calc)
 * Balboa.ino - defers hot tub heating if overall household consumption exceeds PV inverter's limit

 ### Web interface